For more ELYSIUM’S PASSAGE Blog Post links, go to

 ‘That’s nothing,’ I said.
 ‘I remember another time when the provocateur in me surreptitiously poured expensive wine into a bottle with the cheapest label I could find at a dinner party at some faculty member’s home.
 I served samples of the wine while raving on about its scampy yet delicate effervescence.

 ‘Most amateur wine snobs decided this wine was inferior when I told them it only cost five pounds.
 And then, when they noticed the label, most didn’t even bother to have a second sip.
-Still, the more discerning connoisseurs appreciated it.
+However, the more discerning connoisseurs appreciated it because they knew.

-‘Perhaps they thought I was an alchemist, but more likely, they were on to me.
-However, this wasn’t just a prank; at least not this time… not completely.
+‘This wasn’t just a prank, though, at least not this time… not completely.
 Mostly, I wanted to find how they would react so I’d have something to write about for a term paper I called Pretenses of the Bourgeoise.’

-‘I think there might be an important metaphor hidden in your story that’s just for you.’
+‘I think there might be a metaphor hidden in your story that’s especially for you.’
 Mo said as Eli went down into the cellar to fetch some wine.

 ‘You mean something about turning water to wine?’
 I asked, chuckling.

 ‘That’s close,’ he said.
-‘You know, when you return home, some may be surprised to find there’s a different, more profound quality to you than before your fall, one that has aged like fine wine.
-Perhaps like your wine connoisseurs, only the most discerning souls will realise the alchemy that has occurred in your spirit, something different from what the swagger of your body’s outward label might suggest to some.
+‘What I mean is that when you return home, some may be surprised to find a different, more profound quality to you than before your fall, aged like fine wine.
+Like your wine connoisseurs, only the most discerning souls will realise the alchemy in your spirit, something very different from the swagger of your outward label.
 Or, as the Hindu mystic Sri Aurobindo put it: The Spirit shall look out through Matter’s gaze.
-And Matter shall reveal the Spirit’s face.
+And Matter shall reveal the Spirit’s face.’

-‘What if that’s you, James; Spirit gazing out of your eyes as you divulge what you witnessed and discovered here?
-Many will take note of what you have to say because of the authenticity evinced by your confidence.
-Humanity is thirsty for spirits that have, as you once said: a zesty Vitis vinifera.’
+‘Yet, what if that’s you, James; Spirit gazing out of your eyes as you divulge what you witnessed and discovered here?
+Many will note what you have to say because of the authenticity evinced by your confidence.
+As you proclaimed to us, humanity is thirsty for spirits with zesty Vitis vinifera.

 ‘Merci,’ I said as he poured me a glass.
 ‘A glass of France’s best.
-Since I have an idea of how much that bottle sells for back home, I must be in the company of distinguished gentlemen of substantial means.’
+Since I know how much that bottle sells for back home, I must be in the company of distinguished gentlemen of substantial means.’

-‘Indeed, you are,’ Mo said, ‘and perhaps one day after your return, you might find yourself in the company of other distinguished souls in your world, provided you remain true to who you are.’
+‘Indeed, you are,’ Mo said.
+‘Possibly, one day after your return, you might find yourself in the company of other distinguished souls in your world, provided you remain true to who you are.

-‘You may not be aware of this,’ Eli said, ‘but there are esteemed scientists, writers, philosophers, and even a few theologians, who wish to know more about your alleged experiences on this plane of existence.
-Perhaps some will approach you by night, as did Nicodemus, desiring to understand what it means to be born as a spirit.
-And since you will know firsthand, they’ll recognise that you speak with authority while everyone else is just guessing.’
+‘You may not be aware that there are esteemed scientists, writers, philosophers, and even a few theologians, who will wish to know more about your alleged experiences on this plane of existence.
+Don’t be surprised if some approach you by night, as did Nicodemus while approaching Yeshua to understand what it means to be born of the Spirit.
+And since you’ll know firsthand, they’ll recognise that you speak with authority while everyone else is just guessing.’

 ‘I’m not sure I know either, at least not well enough to put into words.’

-‘But you do know!’
+‘And yet, you do know!’
 Mo said emphatically.
-‘Most definitely you do, especially after that little Ávila aerial manoeuvre, you did a while back.
+‘Most definitely you do, especially after that little Ávila aerial manoeuvre you performed.
 Furthermore, what other evidence do you need after flashing around the sierras?’

-Ignoring his lame attempt at humour, I said, ‘still, I wonder if these experiences might not just be mind over matter.’
+Ignoring his lame attempt at humour, I said, ‘but I sometimes wonder if these experiences might not just be mind over matter.’

 ‘Of course,’ Mo said.
-‘Haven’t you been listening to what we’ve said about mind and matter?
-Mind is ontologically prior to matter, giving it form, and therefore the determinant of form’s expression, which is why the matter is ontologically posterior to thought.
-Both a priori thought and a posteriori matter are one dynamic contained in the divine essence.
-This is why cause and effect are one.’
+‘Have you not listened to what we’ve said about mind and matter?
+Mind is ontologically prior to what’s considered matter, giving it form and therefore the determinant of form’s expression, which is why matter is ontologically posterior to thought.
+Both a priori thought and a posteriori matter are one dynamic in the divine essence.
+This is why it may be said that cause and effect are one.’

 ‘That would be an apt comparison,’ I said.
-‘I still remember performing many strange feats while flying high on my psychedelic ventures.
+‘I remember performing many strange feats while flying high on my psychedelic ventures.
 When I came down, however, I realised the whole trip was just an illusion in my mind.
-Had I persisted in believing what my mind experienced, I’m not sure what institution they might have put me in.
-They still might if I don’t get off this magic mountain before it’s too late.’
+Had I continued to believe what my mind experienced, I might have ended up in some institution.
+Maybe I still will if I don’t get off this damned mountain before it’s too late.’

-‘It’s probably already too late,’ Mo said, chuckling.
-‘This is one trip you may never come down from, even after you return to the Lowlands.’
+‘Probably, it’s already too late,’ Mo said, chuckling.
+‘This is one trip you may never come down from, even after returning to the Lowlands.’

 ‘Why would you say that?
 Am I not either here or there?’

 ‘That’s why when you finally listened to your heart, you booked your flight and ascended here so your mind may conjoin with your heart.
 The mind could never have done that on its own in the Lowlands.
-To inwardly ascend, you needed to be inspired by the vision in your heart; otherwise, you would still be mindlessly wandering about in the Lowland’s ruts.
+To inwardly ascend, you needed to be inspired by the vision in your heart; otherwise, you might forever wander mindlessly in the Lowland’s ruts.

 ‘As mind and heart consolidate as one within, you will increasingly experience life differently.
-Judgment will no longer be judgmental, instead, it will be impartial discernment, just as you will act rather than react.
+Judgment will no longer be judgmental; rather, it will be impartial discernment, just as you respond rather than react.
 By this, you will create heaven for yourself as you come into perfect equilibrium and perfect harmony with others.

-‘Unfortunately, this field seldom holds for long in your world, as the separate ego-mind goes about creating new hells for its host and those it can draw into it.
+‘Unfortunately, this field seldom holds for long in your world, as the separate ego-mind creates new hells for its host and those it can draw into it.
 On its own, the mind can do none other than fall for its own ruse.’

 ‘I’m not sure where you are getting all this,’ I said; ‘certainly not any school of teaching that I’m aware of.’